frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie.md

   } yield (person, age)
 ```

-We can use `Example.Op` as the functor and translate the resulting program to `Task`.
+We can use `Example.Op` as the functor and translate the resulting program to `Task`:

 ```tut:book
 val task2 = example[Example.Op].exec[Task]